HeardLibrary/digital-scholarship/computer/connections-mac.md

 If the device is new and the OS is old, it's possible that the OS will use a more generic driver that will allow the device to work, but which might not support all of the features of the device.
 In that situation, a user might be frustrated that fancy features of the new device don't work.
 There probably isn't anything wrong with the device, it may simply be the case that a more recent driver needs to be installed after downloading it from the Internet.
 Teaching you how to install new drivers is beyond the scope of this lesson, but it is realtively easy if you can get help from a more advanced user.

 There may also be driver updates that fix bugs or patch security risks.
-In some cases, the OS is able to learn that a newer driver is available and inform the user about it.
-If that happens, it is usually a good idea to install the new driver.
+However, on Macs most device drivers are automatically upgraded automatically with OS upgrades.

 Drivers are software that resides on the computer.
 But the device itself probably has its own software that it uses to communicate with the computer.
 That software is often called *firmware*.
 Sometimes there will be an update to a device's firmware that is intended to solve bugs or security problems.
 Such firmware updates are usually downloaded from the Internet through the computer, but since the change needs to be made on the device, the new updated software has to be transferred from the computer to the device through a cable or WiFi.